Lege19/newc/README.md

 	});
 }
 ```

 But labelling blocks is messy and annoying.
-Instead Crust will change how `break` works, in Crust `break` refers to the highest level block it is in, unless the block is specified with a label, or with the block's keyword (`break for;`).
+Instead newc will change how `break` works, in newc `break` refers to the highest level block it is in, unless the block is specified with a label, or with the block's keyword (`break for;`).

 ### Operator Modifiers

-Crust has three 'modifiers' that allow programmers the highest level of control over how their code works.
+newc has three 'modifiers' that allow programmers the highest level of control over how their code works.
 Take `a[b]` as an example:
 b *could* be out of range to index a, how should this be handled?

 - this possibility can be ignored, as it is in C, and the compiler should just trust that the programmer ensures b is in range.
 Resulting in undefined behaviour if the operation *was* invalid
 - this can be checked for at runtime, and result in a crash
 - this can be checked for at runtime, and return a `Result`

 The same three things can apply to many operations that can fail.
-In Crust, programmers can suffix operations with `~` (undefined behaviour), `?` (`Result`) or nothing at all (crash)
+In newc, programmers can suffix operations with `~` (undefined behaviour), `?` (`Result`) or nothing at all (crash)

 ### Casts

-All casts in Crust are 'explicit', but in most cases they can be made very short by the compiler inferring the destination type, so the programmer normally only needs to add a single character before the data.
+All casts in newc are 'explicit', but in most cases they can be made very short by the compiler inferring the destination type, so the programmer normally only needs to add a single character before the data.
 There are four types of cast:

 - **Reliable Casts**<a name="reliable-casts"></a>
   Some types can be cast to other types with zero risk of any data loss/undefined behaviour.
 For example, an `int8` will always be able to be safely converted to an `int16`.
 The `#` operator can be used to reliably cast with the type inferred, or with the type explicit: `#<T>`.
 - **Unreliable Casts**<a name="unreliable-casts"></a>
   Other types can *sometimes* be safely converted, for example an `int32` will sometimes be valid as a `char`, but other times it will not be.
 Unreliable casts return a `Result` because they may fail.
 The `#?` operator can be used to reliably cast with the type inferred, or with the type explicit: `#?<T>`.
 - **Unsafe Casts**<a name="unsafe-casts"></a>
   Unsafe casts are a lot like unreliable casts, but do not return `Result`s because it is left up to the programmer to ensure the cast is valid.
 This results in undefined behaviour or a crash if the cast is invalid.
 The `#~` operator can be used to reliably cast with the type inferred, or with the type explicit: `#~<T>`.
 - **Bit Casts**<a name="bit-casts"></a>
   Bit casts are casts where no actual data conversion is performed, they simply exist to tell the type system to treat one type as another.
 They don't get their own syntax but can be achieved with `union`s or with `bit_cast(value)`

 #### Integer Casts